jvalenteros/jvalenteros.github.io/README.md

 This project will showcase my skills, projects, and academic achievements in a clean, responsive, and interactive format.

+My website's UI theme and styling is inspired by Apple aesthetics, and showcases elements of modern responsive design, and CSS techniques.

 ## Languages Used

 - HTML5